 Enhanced Clinical Trials and Research Integrity

 Medical research demands precision and transparency.
-Blockchain supports this by:
+That is why Blockchain supports this by:

 By using blockchain technology for medical records, research institutions can prevent data manipulation and build public trust.

-Each step is verifiable, from the manufacturer to the pharmacy shelf, reducing the risk of patient harm.
+Each step can be verivied, from the manufacturer to the pharmacy shelf, reducing the risk of patient harm.

 Smart Contracts for Automated Compliance and Payment